mikepk/botocore/docs/source/reference/services/lex-models.rst

     If you specify the name of an existing slot type, the fields in the request replace the existing values in the ``$LATEST`` version of the slot type.
 Amazon Lex removes the fields that you don't provide in the request.
 If you don't specify required fields, Amazon Lex throws an exception.
+When you update the ``$LATEST`` version of a slot type, if a bot uses the ``$LATEST`` version of an intent that contains the slot type, the bot's ``status`` field is set to ``NOT_BUILT`` .